So far I have covered the history of HIIT, Metabolic Resistance Training, and how underwhelming EPOC is for most types of exercise.

 A lot of these approaches will string together a few exercises back-to-back, followed by short rest periods.

 This is probably what most people envision when hearing the term Metabolic Resistance Training.
-I believe that Lift Weights Faster is the most up-to-date course on the subject.

 *** Strength training followed by HIIT.